shawnmclean/Mandrill-dotnet/README.md

 ### .NET Core 5

-Support for NetCore5 can be supported easily by replacing dependency on Flurl or when Flurl upgrades to Core.
+NetCore5 can be supported easily by replacing dependency on Flurl or when Flurl upgrades to Core.

 ### .NET 4.5